psun631773/psun631773.github.io/README.md

 ### Hi, I'm Peter Sun.

-### A solution-driven Full Stack Software Engineer with over 5 years of experience working at IBM, TekoAI, Thousand Maple, and Huayelian.
+### A solution-driven Full Stack Software Engineer with over 5 years of experience working at IBM, TekoAI, Guili Investment , and Huayelian.

 ### Holds a degree in Electrical and Computer Engineering from the University of Windsor, Canada.